nanvel/slides-ddd/presentation/02_domain_model.md

 # Domain and Domain Model

-Domain is a sphere of knowledge, influence, or activity
+Domain is a sphere of knowledge, influence, or activity.

 > A model is a simplified representation of a thing or phenomenon
 > that intentionally emphasizes certain aspects while ignoring others.